Freeway (rapper)

-Leslie Edward Pridgen (born August 6, 1978), better known by his stage name Freeway, is an American rapper known as a member of the rap group State Property, during his time with Roc-A-Fella Records alongside Jay-Z. In 2009, Freeway was briefly signed to Cash Money Records, but returned to work again with Jay-Z at the mogul's entertainment organization and record label, Roc Nation, with his 2018 album Think Free.
+Leslie Edward Pridgen (born August 6, 1978), better known by his stage name Freeway, is an American rapper.
+Based in Philadelphia, Pennsylvania, he first gained recognition after appearing on Jay-Z's fifth album, The Dynasty: Roc La Familia, in 2000.
+The following year, he joined the Philadelphia-based hip-hop collective State Property, who were signed to Jay-Z's Roc-A-Fella Records, an imprint of Def Jam Recordings.

+After the release of State Property's self-titled debut album (2002), Pridgen signed with Roc-A-Fella to release his first two solo albums, Philadelphia Freeway (2003) and Free at Last (2007).
+Both critically praised, the former album peaked at number five on the Billboard 200, while the latter was the final project released before him and fellow State Property members were dropped from the label.

+Pridgen independently released his next three albums: Philadelphia Freeway 2 (2009), Diamond in the Ruff (2012), and Free Will (2016).
+He returned to work with Jay-Z in 2018, signing with Roc-A-Fella's successor label, Roc Nation, to release his sixth album, Think Free in June of that year.

 Life and career

 Early life and career beginnings

-Freeway was born Leslie Pridgen on August 6, 1978.
+Freeway was born Leslie Pridgen on August 6, 1978, in North Philadelphia, Pennsylvania.
 He adopted his moniker from the name of the infamous drug trafficker "Freeway" Rick Ross as he found no one wanted to listen to a rapper named Leslie.
 Freeway began his career by participating in freestyle battles in his high school and met fellow Philadelphia native Beanie Sigel, while rapping on stage at a hometown nightclub.
 Not long after being signed to Roc-A-Fella Records, Sigel put in a word for Freeway, who made his first appearance on The Dynasty: Roc La Familia, on the track "1-900-Hustler" with Sigel, Jay-Z, and Memphis Bleek.
 After the appearance, Jay-Z signed him to a deal; he was featured on "Think it's a Game", also alongside Jay-Z, on Sigel's second album The Reason.
 In 2001, he underwent a notorious freestyle battle with then-unsigned rapper Cassidy, hosted by Swizz Beatz and lost with a unanimous judges decision.